-As at 31 December 2013, our Group had a total workforce of approximately 5,000 employees.
+As at 31 December 2014, our Group had a total workforce of approximately 5,100 employees.
 Most of our employees were located in China.
 We offered our staff with competitive remuneration schemes.
 In addition, discretionary bonuses will be paid to staff based on individual and our performance.
 We are committed to nurturing a learning culture in our organization.
-Total staff costs for 2013 amounted to RMB592.6 million, representing an increase of 20.6% compared with RMB491.2 million in 2012.
+Total staff costs for 2014 amounted to RMB632.2 million, representing a increase of 6.7% compared with RMB592.6 million in 2013.

-Payment of second interim dividend (in lieu of final dividend) for 2013
+Payment of second interim dividend